fork-the-law/hancock/SPECIFICATION.md

 ## Objects

 ### Draft Legislation
-Text written to ammend or augment current statutory law.
+Text written to ammend or augment statutory law.

 ### Legal Summary
 A condensed summary of relevant cases and articles.